-Formal complaint means a document filed by a complainant, complainant's parent/guardian or by the Title IX coordinator alleging sexual harassment against a respondent and requesting that the recipient investigate the allegation of sexual harassment.
+Document filed by a complainant, complainant's parent/guardian or by the Title IX coordinator alleging sexual harassment against a respondent and requesting that the recipient investigate the allegation of sexual harassment.

+Respondent

-Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.
+Person who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

+Retaliation

-Retaliation is intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX.
+Intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX.

-Title IX Grievance Process means the school's process for addressing formal complaints of sexual harassment under Title IX.
+Title IX Grievance Process

+The school's process for addressing formal complaints of sexual harassment under Title IX.

-• Schools are not required to title their policies in this way but should understand the differences between the general grievance process required for responding to complaints of sex discrimination and the specific grievance process required for responding to formal complaints of sexual harassment.
+Schools are not required to title their policies in this way but should understand the differences between the general grievance process required for responding to complaints of sex discrimination and the specific grievance process required for responding to formal complaints of sexual harassment.